Calculus, Gauge Theory and Noncommutative Worlds: On Weyl's 1-form for Electromagnetism and the Feynman-Dyson Derivation of Electromagnetism from Commutators

-Weyl's interpretation of the properties of the line element $A=\lambda$ was that an integral along a path from event $p$ to event $q$, $\int_{p}^{q} A$, would be path dependent and that this would represent changes in spacetime distance between points depending on the path (history) between them.
-This path dependence would be a manifestation of the electromagnetic field $dA$ (In Weyl's form $A \wedge A = 0$).
-Einstein criticized the theory on these grounds and a new interpretation eventually appeared.
-The new interpretation can be summarized by multiplying the integral by the square root of negative unity, $i\int_{p}^{q} A,$ and interpreting it via $e^{i\int_{p}^{q} A}$ as a change of phase of a quantum wave function associated with the gauge connection.
+is the Hamiltonian operator, $\hat{p}$ is the canonical momentum operator, $e$ is the electric charge.
+Here one takes the canonical momentum to be given by the formula

+Here we see the reflection of our noncommutative world operator $P - A$ in the standard quantum theory.
 In this form, many years later \cite{AB} exactly this effect was discovered for electromagnetism, and it became known as the Aharanov-Bohm effect.
 The interpretation of the gauge connection for phases of quantum wave functions became an established part of physics, vindicating Weyl's intuitions, albeit with a shift of interpretation \cite{Yang}.
 It is only more recently that gravity is seen in relation to gauge fields.
 The work of Abhay Ashtekar, Carol Rovelli and Lee Smolin has led to the emergence of the field of Loop Quantum Gravity \cite{Baez,Rovelli,Pullin} where a gauge formulation of quantum gravity has non-trivial holonomies for macroscopic loops that are central to the theory.
 It should be mentioned that in the work of Witten \cite{Witten} these kinds of holonomies are closely related to topological invariants of knots, links and three-manifolds.
 See also \cite{Kauff:KP}.\\

-A particularly interesting theory to examine in our non-commutative context is the loop quantum gravity version of general relativity that uses the Ashtekar variables \cite{Baez,Rovelli,Pullin}.
+A particularly interesting theory to examine in our noncommutative context is the loop quantum gravity version of general relativity that uses the Ashtekar variables \cite{Baez,Rovelli,Pullin}.
 In that theory the metric is expressed in terms of a gauge group and the gauge holonomy plays a significant role in the physics and its relation to topology.
 We intend to examine this structure in a sequel to the present paper.\\

+{\bf Remark.} In comparing our Electromagnetic Theorem with the Weyl 1-form we see that the simplest, perhaps deepest, mathematical commonality is in the presence of the epsilon tensor in both structures.
+The epsilon appears explicitly in ours via the curl and via the definition of the ${\cal B}$-field.
+The epsilon is the same as the fundamental antisymmetry of the Grassmann multiplication of differential forms.
+We treat time in a special way in our derivatives.
+Weyl's 1-form is adjusted to handle a temporal component.
+This comparison is a beginning for future research.\\